cosmos/cosmos-sdk/docs/spec/ibc/queues.md

 IBC uses an asynchronous message passing model that makes no assumptions about network synchrony.
 Chain _A_ and chain _B_ confirm new blocks independently, and IBC packets from one chain to the other may be delayed or censored arbitrarily.
 The speed of the IBC packet queue is limited only by the speed of the underlying chains.

-The IBC packet receiver on chain _B_ decides how to act upon the incoming message, and may add its own application logic to determine which state transactions to apply (or not).
+The IBC protocol as defined here is payload-agnostic.
+The packet receiver on chain _B_ decides how to act upon the incoming message, and may add its own application logic to determine which state transactions to apply (or not).
 Both chains must only agree that the packet has been received and either accepted or rejected, which is determined independently of any application logic.

 To facilitate building useful application logic, we introduce a reliable messaging queue (hereafter just referred to as a queue) to allow us to guarantee a cross-chain causal ordering[[5](./footnotes.md#5)] of IBC packets.
 Causal ordering means that if packet _x_ is processed before packet _y_ on chain _A_, packet _x_ must also be processed before packet _y_ on chain _B_.
-Every transaction on the same chain already has a well-defined causality relation (order in history).
-The IBC protocol provides an ordering guarantee across two chains.
+IBC implements a [vector clock](https://en.wikipedia.org/wiki/Vector_clock) for the restricted case of two processes (in our case, blockchains).

-A causal ordering over multiple chains can be used to reason about the combined state of both chains as a whole.
-Given _x_ &#8594; _y_ means _x_ is causally before _y_, and chains A and B, and _a_ &#8658; _b_ means _a_ implies _b_:
+Formally, given _x_ &#8594; _y_ means _x_ is causally before _y_, and chains A and B, and _a_ &#8658; _b_ means _a_ implies _b_:

 _A:send(msg<sub>i </sub>)_ &#8594; _B:receive(msg<sub>i </sub>)_